Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

   - `wikidata2wikipedia.json`: a dictionary mapping Wikidata ids to a list of Wikipedia pages with associated frequency.
 - In `/resources/wikidata/extracted/`:
   - A list of `.csv` files, each containing 5,000 rows corresponding to geographical entities extracted from Wikidata.
+  - `wikidata_gazetteer.csv`: The Wikidata-based gazetteer.
+  - `mentions_to_wikidata.json`: A dictionary that maps mentions to Wikidata IDs (absolute counts).
+  - `wikidata_to_mentions.json`: A dictionary that maps Wikidata IDs to mentions (absolute counts).
+  - `mentions_to_wikidata_normalized.json`: A dictionary that maps mentions to Wikidata IDs (normalized).
+  - `wikidata_to_mentions_normalized.json`: A dictionary that maps Wikidata IDs to mentions (normalized).
+  - `overall_entity_freq_wikidata.json`: this is a dictionary which simply maps a Wikidata entity to its overall frequency in the Wikipedia corpus.
+  - `gazetteer_entity_embeddings.npy`: Wikidata embeddings of entities in our gazetteer.
+  - `gazetteer_entity_ids.txt`: Mapped Wikidata IDs of the entities in our gazetteer.